-Your therapy team assesses you including looking in your ears and taking your blood pressure and pulse.
+Your therapy team will check you after your session.
+A team member may look in your ears and take your blood pressure and pulse.
 If you have diabetes, your blood glucose is checked.
 Once the team decides you are ready, you can get dressed and leave.

 You may feel somewhat tired or hungry following your treatment.
-This doesn't limit normal activities.
+Hyperbaric oxygen therapy doesn't limit activities.

 To benefit from hyperbaric oxygen therapy, you'll likely need more than one session.
-The number of sessions is dependent upon your medical condition.
+The number of sessions depends upon your medical condition.
 Some conditions, such as carbon monoxide poisoning, might be treated in three visits.
 Others, such as nonhealing wounds, may require 40 treatments or more.

-To effectively treat approved medical conditions, hyperbaric oxygen therapy is usually part of a comprehensive treatment plan provided with other therapies and drugs that are designed to fit your individual needs.
+To effectively treat approved medical conditions, hyperbaric oxygen therapy is usually part of a broad treatment plan.
+This plan may include other therapies and medicines that are designed to fit your unique needs.